NSTechBytes/MiniSnap/README.md

 # MiniSnap
-MiniSnap is a minimalistic Rainmeter skin designed to provide a sleek and functional start menu right on your desktop.
+MiniSnap is a minimalistic Rainmeter skin designed to provide a sleek and functional screenshot tool menu right on your desktop.
 It features a clean, modern aesthetic, and integrates seamlessly with Rainmeter to offer a smooth user experience.It is use to take screenshots in various formats.

 ## Features